reserve-protocol/protocol/contracts/plugins/assets/stargate/README.md

 ## Collateral plugin

-There are 2 variants of this plugin that can be deployed.
+There are 2 variants of this plugin:

 1. **`StargatePoolFiatCollateral`**: This contract serves for the USDC, USDT and any other USD-pegged token.
 The target for these collaterals is **USD**.
+Ready for deployment and use.
-2. **`StargatePoolETHCollateral`**: This contract serves the ETH pool.
+2. **`StargatePoolETHCollateral`**: _DEPRECATED_.
+This contract serves the ETH pool.
 The underlying token for the Stargate ETH pool is SGETH which is mapped 1:1 with ETH.
 The chainlink feed that will then be provided during deployment would be an ETH-USD oracle.
-The target for this collateral is **ETH**.
+The target for this collateral is **ETH**. _Warning: Not ready to be used in Production_

 The **`{ref/tok}`** is computed as the ratio of the total liquidity to the total LP tokens in circulation.
 This ratio never drops except for a very rare occasion where the pool's total supply drops to zero, in which case the **`{ref/tok}`** falls back to 1 and the plugin will default under such circumstances.